[Lube, Cosmetics & Massage Products Review] Bijoux Indiscrets Bubblegum Play Kit

 Beautiful… as long as your boobs will fit in it!
 If you’re small to average chested, this is a gorgeous piece in a classic, sexy design.
 If you’re larger chested, though, I can’t wholeheartedly recommend it as you’re likely to encounter the same fit issues as I did.

 I really wish this one worked for me, because I really do love the style.
-Unfortunately, I think I’ll be passing it on to a smaller-chested friend, and continuing to gravitate towards more boob-friendly styles such as bodysuits and wireless pieces.
+Unfortunately, I think I’ll be passing it on to a smaller-chested friend, and continuing to gravitate towards more boob-friendly styles such as some bodysuits and wireless pieces.

 Thanks to Lovehoney for sending me this piece in exchange for an honest review.
 All views, as always, are mine.